Odesa Poets Portfolio

 A young couple in the back row link fingers, their free hands lifted high in unison.

-I can’t help remembering the most recent interaction with Evgenii, when the Russian invasion just began, a month or so ago.
-I remember the clock showing 3:17 AM when my fingers hovered over the keyboard, telling him I had been glued to the news all night, and if he could please tell me he is Okay, please, and what could I do, please, how could I help?
+I can’t help remembering the most recent interaction with Evgenii, when the Russian tanks first crossed Ukrainian border, a month or so ago.
+I remember the clock showing 3:17 AM when my fingers moved over the keyboard, telling him I had been glued to the news all night, and if he could please tell me he is okay, please, and what could I do, please, how could I help?

-Now, in Odesa, watching him raise his wine glass as air-siren blares, these five simple words resound.
+Now, a couple of month later, in Odesa, watching him raise his wine glass as air-sirens blared, these five simple words resound.

 But not at that moment.